Fire and rescue services

 You'll need a visa to visit Azerbaijan.

-You can apply for an electronic visa (e-visa) valid for 90 days.
+You can apply for an electronic visa (e-visa) valid for 90 days, allowing you to stay in Azerbaijan for up to 30 days.
 You can do this online through Azerbaijan's Official Electronic Visa Portal.
 Allow at least 3 business days for processing a standard e-visa and 3 hours for an urgent e-visa (additional service fee applies).

 If you don't abide by your visa or permit terms, you may be fined, deported and banned from re-entering Azerbaijan.